 Once you've purchased frozen shrimp from the market, you can easily thaw it yourself, just before you start cooking.
-I prefer not to thaw it in the fridge overnight since this can cause histamine to build up, and possibly lead to digestive issues.
+The easiest method to thaw your food is through a microwave but there are other methods.
+Also, I prefer not to thaw it in the fridge overnight since this can cause histamine to build up, and possibly lead to digestive issues.

 The best way to thaw your shrimp is by taking it out of its package, and putting it in a bowl.
 Thereafter, run cold water (over it) until it is no longer frozen.
 You can tell that the shrimp is properly thawed when it becomes soft and slightly translucent in color.
 Once you've thawed the shrimp, pat it with a dry paper towel to get rid of excess moisture.

 Step-by-step Guide on Cooking Shrimp

 First, heat a tablespoon of butter and one tablespoon of olive oil in a saute pan until all the butter melts.
 Swirl the mixture for a few seconds so that the oil and butter mix completely.
 I prefer using the two ingredients together, since oil has a higher smoking point, and will prevent the butter from burning.